iddi/oogway-processing/oogway/README.md

 ### home
     home()
-Move oogway to the origin, and set its heading to the right (west);
+Move oogway to the origin (center of the screen), and set its heading to the right (west);

 ### stamp
     stamp()